link00000000/timer-bot/README.md

 ## Installation

-1. Download and extract he .zip file.
+1. Download and extract the .zip file.
 2. Make a new discord account.
 3. Log into the discord account on either the discord web application or the downloaded application.
 4. Connect to all servers that you would like the bot to be accessed on.